 MANUFACTURED EDIBLES ARE NOT FOOD!

-2017 update on Greenies digestible dog treats after lawsuit and since words are tricky, quick info on how to protect your pets and family from fake food.
+The 2017 update on Greenies digestible dog treats after the lawsuit and since words are tricky, here's quick info on how to protect your pets and family from fake food.

 Greenies are now considered safe when eaten but the tragic events were a lesson in manufacturing mistakes.
 The fact is that your dog's nutritional needs are not necessarily what your veterinarian was taught in vet school (course materials are often provided by dog food manufacturers!) or what you see on television.

 The same is true for human nutrition so for your family's safety and health, here are disturbing facts about food processing, labels, and marketing.

 Successful dog breeders become canine nutrition experts through years of first-hand "clinical trials."
 They suggest caution and research on what you are led to believe by dog food manufacturers.
 Premium dog foods are a big convenience but are best used as a supplement to fresh, raw, unprocessed food.
 All breeders read dog food labels but they rely on science, common sense, and knowing what dogs instinctively choose.
 They also know that natural nutrition is simple, cheaper than bagged or canned dog food and that's "food for thought."

 TheDogPlace.org was the world's first dog-site and as such, recognized the tremendous responsibility of providing unbiased, factual dog food and health information.
 So let's look back at a snippet of coverage on the Greenies lawsuit: